 - 1. Number the digits of the three components of the EPC as shown above.
-Each d_i in the second component corresponds to either a single character or to a percent-escape triplet consisting of a % character followed by two hexadecimal digit characters. - 2.
-Arrange the resulting digits and characters as shown for the GS1 Element String.
-If any d_1 in the EPC URI is a percent-escape triplet xx, in the GS1 Element String replace the triplet with the corresponding character according to Table G-2 (Appendix G).
-(For a given percent-escape triplet xx, find the row of Table G-2 that contains xx in the "Hex Value" column; the "Graphic Symbol" column then gives the corresponding character to use in the GS1 Element String.)
+Each $d_i$ in the second component corresponds to either a single character or to a percent-escape triplet consisting of a % character followed by two hexadecimal digit characters. - 2.
+Arrange the resulting digits and characters as shown for the GS1 element string.
+If any $d_i$ in the EPC URI is a percent-escape triplet xx, in the GS1 element string replace the triplet with the corresponding character according to x.
+(For a given percent-escape triplet x., find the row of x.
+(For a given percent-escape triplet x.) find the row of x.
+(For a given percent-escape triplet x.)

-To find the EPC URI corresponding to a GS1 element string that includes both a Component / Part Identifier (Al 8010) and a Component / Part Serial Number (Al 8011):
+To find the EPC URI corresponding to a GS1 element string that includes both a Component / Part Identifier (AI 8010) and a Component / Part Serial Number (AI 8011):

 - 1. Number the digits and characters of the GS1 element string as shown above. - 2.
 Determine the number of digits L in the GS1 Company Prefix.
 This may be done, for example, by reference to an external table of company prefixes. - 3.
 Arrange the characters as shown for the EPC URI.
-For each component/part character d_i , replace it with the corresponding value in the "URI Form" column of Table G-2 (Appendix G) either the character itself or a percent-escape triplet if d_i is not a legal URI character.
+For each component/part character $d_i$ , replace it with the corresponding value in the "URI Form" column of Table G-1 (G) either the character itself or a percent-escape triplet if $d_i$ is not a legal URI character.

-''' EPC URI: urn:epc:id:cpi:0614141.5PQ7%2FZ43.12345 GS1 element string: (8010) 0614141 5PQ7/Z43 (8011) 12345 '''
+EPC URI: urn:epc:id:cpi:0614141.5PQ7%2FZ43.12345

+GS1 element string: (8010) 0614141 5PQ7/Z43 (8011) 12345